abailly/abailly.github.io/slides/model-based-testing-with-quickcheck.md

 ## Reflecting on practical use

 * Tests execution does not catch much bugs beyond some regressions
-* Test Failures in development often pinpoints blind spots and misunderstandings
+* _But_ test failures in development often pinpoints blind spots and misunderstandings
-* Its main benefit was to help us _clarify_ and _formalise_ our thoughts on the protocol
+* Main benefit is to help us _clarify_ and _formalise_ our thoughts on the protocols
 * It requires non-negligible investment to build and maintain

 ::: notes